Holographic metals at finite volume: C Black hole surrounded by an electron cloud

 We obtained the black hole solution in Sec.~\ref{sec:solutions}.
 From the regularity conditions, the black hole temperature and gauge potential are given by

 where $\mu_{\text{ BH}}=Q_0/r_0$, $r_0$ is the outer horizon radius, and $f(r)$ and $h(r)$ are the black hole metric functions~\eqref{eq:bh_sol}.
-On the other hand, the particle cloud is treated as a perfect fluid following the model introduced in Appendix~\ref{app:star}.
-Due to the spherical symmetry of the black hole, the cloud must respect this symmetry.
+On the other hand, the particle cloud is treated as a perfect fluid following the model introduced in Appendix A. Due to the spherical symmetry of the black hole, the cloud must respect this symmetry.
 A necessary and sufficient condition for the fluid to be in global thermal equilibrium is that it satisfies the local Tolman and gauge conditions

-where $T_0$ and $\mu_0$ are the initial conditions for the cloud.
+where $\tilde{T}_0$ and $h(r_{\sf min})=\tilde{\mu}_0$ are the initial conditions for the cloud at the inner border of the cloud $r_{\sf min}$.
 We use these conditions to solve the equations of state numerically.
 For simplicity, we focus the analysis on the Fermi-Dirac integrals of the form

-where $H(\epsilon)$ represents the density of states function appearing in the definitions of $\rho$, $\sigma$, and $P$ in~\eqref{eq:thermodynamics}.
+where $H(\epsilon)$ represents the ``density of states'' function appearing in the definitions of $\rho$, $\sigma$, and $P$ in~\eqref{eq:thermodynamics}.

-If we attempt to construct a thermodynamically stable solution for a cloud extending to the black hole horizon, a divergence arises.
-Specifically, performing a Sommerfeld expansion at low temperatures (see Appendix E in~\cite{Pathria:2011}), we obtain

-The first term corresponds to the zero-temperature limit (fully degenerate cloud).
-The issue arises with the finite-temperature corrections: if we impose equilibrium with the black hole, $T_0=T_{\text{ BH}}$, then the local temperature $T(r)$ diverges as $r \to r_0$ (since $f(r_0)=0$).
-Consequently, the fluid density and pressure would diverge at the horizon.
-The only consistent solution in this setup is to set $T_0=0$, \textit{i.e.}, the electron cloud must be at zero temperature.
+Notice that attempting to construct a thermodynamically stable solution for a cloud extending down to the black hole horizon leads to a divergence.
+If we impose thermal equilibrium with the black hole by setting $\tilde{T}_0=T_{\text{ BH}}$ (\textit{i.e.} $r_{\sf min}=r_0$) the local temperature $T(r)$ diverges as $r \to r_0$ (since $f(r_0)=0$).
+Consequently, the local fluid density and pressure would diverge at the horizon.
+The only consistent solution in this setup is to set $\tilde{T}_0=0$, \textit{i.e.}, the electron cloud must be at zero temperature (a fully degenerate Fermi gas).
 In this scenario, the fluid density vanishes at the horizon and the cloud only exists in regions where the local chemical potential satisfies $\mu(r) \geq 1$.
 This results in a black hole surrounded by a zero-temperature cloud, potentially with a global temperature parameter shifted by gravitational backreaction, but not in thermal contact with the horizon~\cite{Thorlacius:2011}.

 While static thermal equilibrium is forbidden, dynamically stable geodesics exist.
 The timelike condition $g_{\mu\nu}\dot{x}^\mu\dot{x}^\nu=-1$ together with the constants of motion implies $\frac{1}{2}\dot{r}^2 - V_{\text{eff}}(r) = 0$, with the effective potential~\cite{Blau:2025}